Improved simulation of quantum circuits dominated by free fermionic operations: Phase-sensitive FLO simulation

 Note that $A\in\mathcal{A}$ is a product of $\order{n}$ commuting operators of the form

 which we will refer to as \emph{elementary FLO unitaries}.
 Such gates, in combination with passive FLO unitaries, therefore generate the full group $\operatorname{FLO}(n)$.
-We make this argument explicit in Appendix~\ref{app:Cartans-decomp}, where in Lemma~\ref{lem:app-recovering-phases} we provide a polynomial-time algorithm to compute the $KAK$ decomposition from a generating matrix of a FLO unitary $U$.
+We make this argument explicit in Appendix~\ref{app:recovering-phases}, where in Lemma~\ref{lem:app-recovering-phases} we provide a polynomial-time algorithm to compute the $KAK$ decomposition from a generating matrix of a FLO unitary $U$.
 The division into these two categories is relevant because the phase-sensitive FLO simulation algorithms we will develop in this section have a similar form to the ``CH-form'', introduced in Ref.~\cite{bravyi-2019} for phase-sensitive simulation of stabilizer quantum mechanics.
 There, the elementary Clifford unitaries split into $CX$, $S$ and $CZ$ which preserve the $\ket{0}$ state, and the Hadamard gate $H$ which does not.
 The main result upon which our simulation algorithms depend is given by the following lemma. \begin{lem} Any fermionic Gaussian state $\ket{\psi}$ of $n$ qubits may be written as

-where $\omega\in\mathbb{C}$ is a phase factor, $K\in\mathcal K$ is a passive FLO unitary (so that $K\ket{0} \propto \ket{0}$), and $\lambda_j\in\mathbb{R}$. \end{lem} \begin{proof} By definition, any fermionic Gaussian state is obtained by the application of some FLO unitary $U$ to the vacuum state.
+where $\omega\in\mathbb{C}$ is a phase factor, $K\in\mathcal K$ is a passive FLO unitary (so that $K\ket{0} \propto \ket{0}$), and $\lambda_j\in\mathbb{R}$. \end{lem} Note that as stated and proved here this lemma applies only to systems with an even number of qubits, so $\frac{n}{2}$ is an integer.
+This does not lose any generality as an extra unused qubit may always be added to a circuit.
+In fact adding an extra qubit is unnecessary and our results generalise to odd qubit numbers with some minor but notationally cumbersome adjustments. \begin{proof} By definition, any fermionic Gaussian state is obtained by the application of some FLO unitary $U$ to the vacuum state.
 Applying Lemma~\ref{lem:kak-FLO-unitaries} to that unitary, we obtain

 where we have used the fact that $K_2\ket{0} = \omega\ket{0}$ for some complex $\omega$, and employed the relation

 \end{proof}

 Since we will be interested in classical simulation algorithms, we must be rather explicit about the data we use to describe a fermionic Gaussian state.
 We summarise this data in the following definition.